The internet is fundamentally broken.

 Building things to last

-To create a defendable internet, we need hardware and software that are patchable, auditable, and robust.
-Systems should survive decades, not quarters.
-Open standards should be the norm, not a marketing slogan.
-The digital foundations we lay today must be capable of standing the test of time — and relentless curiosity from people who like poking at things that are not theirs.
+To create a defendable internet, we need hardware and software that are patchable, auditable, and resilient.
+Systems could survive decades, not quarters.
+Open standards could be the norm, not a marketing slogan.
+The digital foundations we lay today are to be capable of standing the test of time, and relentless curiosity from people who like poking at things that are not theirs.

 Fixing incentives